1986 California Proposition 63

 The 1986 Proposition 63, titled Official State Language, was a proposition in the state of California on the November 4, 1986 ballot.
 The ballot initiative created Article III, Section 6 of the California Constitution and made English the official language of the state.
-The measure passed by a 74% margin, (the largest margin for any proposition).
-The amendment:
+The measure passed with 73.25% of the vote.
+Due to superseding federal laws, the provision is effectively null and was later designated as merely "advisory" by the state attorney general.

+Ballot summary

+The ballot summary included the following text: